 What Is The Eligibility Criteria For Presumptive Taxation?

-Businesses that meet the following criteria can apply for presumptive taxation.
+Businesses that meet the eligibility criteria can apply for presumptive taxation.
+The 44AD tax rate eligibility criteria are as follows:

-• Small businesses like retail trade, wholesale trade and other small-scale businesses.
+• Small businesses include retail trade, wholesale trade, and other small-scale businesses, are eligible to apply for this section.

 • Businesses with a turnover of up to Rs.
 2 crore in a financial year.

 • Professionals with a turnover of up to Rs.
-50 lakhs in a financial year.
+50 lakhs in a financial year are also eligible to apply.

-• Professionals listed under Section 44AA(1), like doctors, lawyers, accountants, etc.
+• Professionals listed under Section 44AA(1), like doctors, lawyers, accountants, etc., cannot apply to reap the benefits of Section 44AD.

-• Businesses that earn income through commission or brokerage.
+• Businesses that earn income through commission or brokerage also cannot apply for this scheme.

-If a business decides to opt out of the scheme, it cannot rejoin for the next 5 years.
+Please note that if a business decides to opt out of the scheme, the business entity cannot rejoin the scheme for at least 5 years.

 Read More: Union Budget 2024: Revised Income Tax Slabs Under New Regime by FM Sitharaman